D7460N/D7460N.dev/ADD.md

 <h3 id="w3c">: : W3C/WHATWG "LIVING" STANDARD : :</h3>

-[^1] The best way for websites and or web applications to stay compatible with the FUTURE is to stay compatible with web browsers.
-The best way to stay compatible with web browsers is to be W3C/WHATWG standards compliant.

-The company website will be accessible on any device with an authorized network connected web browser from anywhere in the world.<br />`[ company goal ]`
+[^1] The best way for websites and or web applications to stay compatible with the future is to be W3C/WHATWG standards compliant and accessible on any device with an authorized network connected web browser from anywhere in the world.<br />`[ company goal ]`

 <br />

 <h3 id="accessibility">: : ACCESSIBILITY : :</h3>

+Accessibility relates to the technical side of a website, while usability refers to the quality of a person's experience when interacting with it.
+Accessibility guidelines can improve usability for all users, including those with disabilities or impairments.

 **ACCESSIBILITY IS NOT USABILITY**.
 A screen full of unstructured unformatted unstyled data is accessible, but hardly usable.
 Accessbility is the beginning of usability best practices.